nlopez59/MortgageWorkspace/readme.md

 ### Build and Test
 - Use the sample Mortgage application to run your POC use cases.
 - For vsCode, a sample IBM Open Editor "zapp.yaml" file is included in this repo.
-See [how to configure vsCode] and DBB(https://mediacenter.ibm.com/media/Configuring+DBB+User+Build+in+VSCode/1_ra0ttr68/189147203).
+See [how to configure vsCode and DBB](https://mediacenter.ibm.com/media/Configuring+DBB+User+Build+in+VSCode/1_ra0ttr68/189147203).
 - For IDz, see [how to config IDz with DBB](https://mediacenter.ibm.com/media/IBM+Dependency+Based+Build+CourseB+DBB+User+Build+in+IDZ/1_zszkr8l8).
 - Use the [dbb-zappbuild](https://github.com/IBM/dbb-zappbuild) '**--hlq**' argument of 'DBB.POC' which adds your load modules to the default CICS RPL PDS.
 Or, configure your CD server to deploy to the 'DBB.POC.LOAD" RPL PDS defined in the 'SYS1.PROCLIB(CICSTS61)' STC.
 - The MortApp 'EPSP' transaction runs program 'MortgageApplication\cobol\epscmort.cbl' which displays the 'MortgageApplication\bms\epsmlis.bms' map.